What is Cannabis Flower?

-Anatomy of a flower plant
+Anatomy of a marijuana flower plant

 Leaves